Manhattan, NY, Schools with Business Degree Programs

-The executive MBA program is an intensive 22-month program for students who have been in the workforce for at least six years.
+The executive MBA program is an intensive two-year program for students who have been in the workforce for at least six years.
 The program includes two required weeklong residencies in various locations, including South America and Europe.

 CUNY Bernard M. Baruch College